maexoman/aecloud/vms/01-image-creation/README.md

 Afterwards I let Ansible Scripts run to upgrade the system, add a new user, setting authorized keys and hardening the system.\
 I've learned even cloud providers like AWS seem to use pre-installed base images.
 When starting a newly created VM something like cloud-init doing some of the things I used ansible for.\
 First I would need to create a base image.
 I also want to automate this step so no more manual labor is required :)\
-As I've learned this can be used with autostart.
+As I've learned this can be used with autoinstall.